westrany/Tree-Species-Classification-with-Deep-Learning/README.md

 • City A is my birthtown, Ponta Delgada (São Miguel, Azores, PT), with an Oceanic climate and Azorean Macaronesian Flora (also refered to as the Laurissilva Forest) with over 60 unique plants (special emphasis on Cedar (_Arceuthobium azoricum_), "Pau Branco" (_Picconia azorica_) and Laurel tree (_Laurus azorica_)).

 • City B is my current city of residence, Stirling (Scotland, UK) as well with an Oceanic climate but with a different Flora constituted by heather moorland, coastal machair and a reduced boreal Caledonian forest.
 The similarity in climate (both cities have Oceanic climate) can benefit the AI model as tree species will have some similarities in vegetation; their different Floras, however, can complicate the classification problem as the AI will have to learn to identify more varieties of trees, which in itself is a perk as it will train the module to recognize a broader scope of tree species.

+I have chosen to work with a batch size of 64 images.
+This is a rather small number which will result in noisy updates to model weights; that is to say that there will be many updates with different estimates of the gradient error.
+This can be useful, resulting in faster learning and (sometimes) a more robust model as noisier batch sizes offer better regularizing effects, lower generalization error, and make it easier to fit one batch worth of training data in GPU memory.

 ***